Hydrangea macrophylla

 Gardeners in mild coastal areas see Hydrangea macrophylla blooming for months, while inland growers fight spring frosts to protect buds.
 That regional difference mostly comes down to how flower buds form on last year’s wood.

 Grow these shrubs as deciduous, multi-stemmed mounds reaching 3-6 ft tall and wide, similar in scale to a mature lilac or smaller rhododendron.
-Sturdy, woody stems carry large, serrated leaves that read as bold texture even when not in bloom.
+The stems are not just structure; on many cultivars, they are the storage place for next season's flower buds.

-Treat bloom color as a soil chemistry project more than a fixed trait.
-Many bigleaf hydrangeas shift between pink and blue based on soil pH and aluminum availability, which makes them a natural fit for tinkering gardeners who already manage soil for plants like acid-loving berries.
+Treat bloom color as a second project after bud survival.
+Many bigleaf hydrangeas shift between pink and blue based on soil pH and aluminum availability, which makes them a natural fit for gardeners who already manage soil for plants like acid-loving berries.

 Choose compact cultivars, often topping out around 3-4 ft, for foundation beds or tight paths that also host shrubs like boxwood edging.
-Standard bigleaf types reach 5-6 ft, better for back-of-the-border roles or screening small patios.
+Standard bigleaf types reach 5-6 ft, so they fit better behind lower perennials or as soft patio screening.

 Match flower form and color to nearby plants.
 Strong blues pair nicely with cool-toned hostas, while pink and red selections echo warm partners such as garden roses or daylilies.
 White cultivars blend almost anywhere and simplify mixed-color beds.